ceydaduzgec/fastapi-scraper/README.md

     }
 ```

-Calling this endpoint should initiate downloading images from the url.
+Calling this endpoint should initiate downloading the zip file containing the images from the website.
 Then the endpoint should return a `download_id`, by which we can use to download the images or check the status of the process.

 Example output: